session-replay-tools/mysql-proxy/README.md

 ## Introduction
-Cetus is a high performance, stable, protocol aware proxy for MySQL Group Replication.
+Cetus which originates from MySQL proxy is a high performance, stable, protocol aware proxy for MySQL Group Replication.

 ## Getting started